kitnil/awesome/README.md

 - [jitsi-meet](https://github.com/jitsi/jitsi-meet) - Jitsi Meet - Secure, Simple and Scalable Video Conferences that you use as a standalone app or embed in your web application.
 - [headset-electron](https://github.com/headsetapp/headset-electron) - Official Headset repo
 - [array-explorer](https://github.com/sdras/array-explorer) - ⚡️ A resource to help figure out what JavaScript array method would be best to use at any given time
-- [eslint](https://github.com/eslint/eslint) - A fully pluggable tool for identifying and reporting on patterns in JavaScript
+- [eslint](https://github.com/eslint/eslint) - Find and fix problems in your JavaScript code.
 - [lean-url](https://github.com/tugh/lean-url) - Removes evil URL parameters such as Google Analytics' utm parameters
 - [firefoxaddons](https://github.com/Smile4ever/firefoxaddons) - Extend the functionality of Firefox with cool addons
 - [materialize](https://github.com/Dogfalo/materialize) - Materialize, a CSS Framework based on Material Design